• Skip to primary navigation

 If you want to give pumpkin buttercream frosting a try, watch the video below (under 60 seconds).

-If some how you can end up with leftover donuts, give yourself a pat on the back for your self-control.
+If some how you end up with leftover donuts, give yourself a pat on the back for your self-control.
 Then get out an airtight container to store your donuts in.
 If you have toppings you don't want to stack those donuts.
 Just put them in a single layer.
 If it's just cinnamon sugar it's not an issue.

 I would try to enjoy the rest by the next day.
 Share with your neighbors if you need to.
 You also could try putting them in the freezer.
 This usually helps keep them longer.
 I have been to bakeries that sell already baked donuts out of their freezer.

-Mini Pumpkin Cake Donuts
+Easy Mini Pumpkin Spice Donuts Recipe

 A King Arthur Flour recipe that I have taken made into mini donuts, Instructions in my own words.
+Find ideas for glazing or topping the donuts at the end.

 Print Pin Rate